shoukatphy/week6/README.md

 # Week6 (Numerical Integration)
-This program should operate for two different types of the numerical integration: ``` the fixed interval size```  and the ```Gaussain qaudrature rule```.
+This program (in hw6) should operate for two different types of the numerical integration: ``` the fixed interval size```  and the ```Gaussain qaudrature rule```.
 The output will also show the result I have obtained analytical integration.

 ## How to Run the Program
 This code can be run through *`ROOT`*.
 In case you don't have it in your system, you can install from here [https://root.cern/install/](docs/CONTRIBUTING.md).
 The root macro will ask you to pass three arguments.